Henri Polak

 Henri Polak (22 February 1868 – 18 February 1943) was a Dutch trade unionist and politician.
 Polak is best remembered as a longtime president of the General Diamond Workers' Union of the Netherlands (ANDB) and as a founder of the Dutch Social Democratic Workers' Party in 1894.
-Targeted as a Jew, a socialist, and a trade unionist, Polak was arrested by the Nazis in 1940 but died early in 1943 before he could be deported.
+Targeted as a Jew, a marxist, and a trade unionist, Polak was arrested by the Nazis in 1940 but died early in 1943 before he could be deported.

 Biography

 Early years

 Henri Polak was born 22 February 1868 in the Dutch city of Amsterdam.
 He was the son of a diamond cutter and jeweler named Mozes Polak and his wife, Marianne Smit.
 He attended a Jewish primary school until the age of 13, at which time he was pulled out of school to go to work to help support his parents' large family as an apprentice diamond cutter.

 In 1886, following an argument with his father over a girl he was seeing, Polak left his native Holland for London where he continued to work as a gem cutter.
 It was there Polak was exposed to the ideas of Marxism as well as to the history and practice of the British trade union movement.
 Polak also came to be deeply influenced by the Marxist theoretician Franc van der Goes at this time.

-While still in England Polak married Emily Nijkerk (1868–1943) in the summer of 1888.
+While still in England Polak married Emily ("Milly") Nijkerk (1868–1943) in the summer of 1888.